Halgania cyanea

-Halgania cyanea, commonly known as rough halgania, is a species of flowering plant in the family Boraginaceae.
+Halgania cyanea, commonly known as rough halgania, is a species of flowering plant in the family Ehretiaceae.
 It is a small perennial shrub with dull green leaves, bright blue flowers and is endemic to Australia.

 Description

 Halgania cyanea is a small, usually dense perennial, growing up to 20-40 cm high and a spreading habit up to 2 m wide.
 The dull green leaves are narrow elliptic or linear shaped, 4-20 mm long and 20-40 mm wide, flattened, glandular hairs on the upper surface, toothed edges and almost sessile.
 The bright blue or rarely white flowers 10-12 mm in diameter, usually singly or up to 3 in a cluster in a terminal inflorescence on a pedicel 2-10 mm long, calyx 3-4 mm long, lobes narrow-triangular or lance-shaped, equal in size.
 It mostly flowers in summer or sporadically throughout the year.
 The fruit is a brown drupe containing one or two seed.